 Figure 4.
 Distribution plot of estimated model parameters, i.e., the uptake rate constant for (A) carbohydrate, (B) protein, (C) lignin, (D) lipid, and (E) carbonyl for three model scenarios as different line styles.
 Note the log transformed values on the X-axis for each variable.
-Distribution plots illustrated by black and purple lines in panels A, B and C are the rates of carbohydrates, proteins, and oxidizable (representative of lignin) pools, respectively, taken from Manzoni et al. (2021), and nonaromatic (representative of carbohydrates and proteins) and aromatic (representing lignin and other aromatic compounds) pools from Chakrawal et al. (2024a).
+Distribution plots illustrated by white and purple lines in panels A and C are the rates of carbohydrates, proteins, and oxidizable (representative of lignin) pools, respectively, taken from Manzoni et al. (2021), and nonaromatic (representative of carbohydrates and proteins) and aromatic (representing lignin and other aromatic compounds) pools from Chakrawal et al. (2024a).

 Model exploration: Mechanisms underlying litter decomposition under model scenarios and stoichiometry strategies